Photos courtesy of Tournament of Roses Archive

 Let's start with the run-up of events.
 On December 29 is the Equestfest, where the participating equestrians perform drills and tricks.
 You can even saunter over to the stable and chat with the riders if you so please.
 The Bandfest is held on December 29 and 30 and gives you a chance to watch the marching bands in action.
 These are award-winning high school and college bands that come from across the nation to participate in the Rose Parade.

-The main event, of course, is the 124th Rose Parade that will take place on the morning of Tuesday January 1.
-This year's theme is Oh the Places You'll Go!, and the Grand Marshall is Louis Zamperini, former Olympian and a World War II prisoner of war.
+The main event, of course, is the 125th Rose Parade that will take place on the morning of Wednesday January 1.
+This year's theme is Dreams Come True, and the Grand Marshall is Louis Zamperini, former Olympian and a World War II prisoner of war.
 Mr. Zamperini was the author of Devil at My Heels and the subject of the best-selling book Unbroken, as well as the movie adapted from the book.
 Although Mr. Zamperini has already passed away in July, the upcoming tournament is dedicated to him.
 Both the year's theme and Grand Marshall are chosen by the President of the Tournament.
 One lucky Pasadena girl is selected as the Rose Queen and has a Royal Court of six princesses who preside over the parade with her.
 The parade is a spectacular lineup of floats, equestrians and bands.
 It follows the time-honored route along Colorado Boulevard.
 You can book tickets and watch comfortably from the grandstands.
-Or the more adventurous and ticketless souls can camp out on the curb and catch a spot starting at noon on New Year's Day.
+Or the more adventurous and ticketless souls can camp out on the curb and catch a spot starting at noon on New Year's Eve.